GordianDotNet/VSMonoDebugger/README.md

 yourUserName ALL=(ALL) NOPASSWD: /usr/bin/pkill, /usr/bin/mono
 ```
 - [x] Support [ssh private key authentication](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys-on-ubuntu-1604) to authenticate
+- [x] When using the ProvideAutoLoad attribute, your package (VSMonoDebugger.VSMonoDebuggerPackage) class should derive from AsyncPackage instead of Package to improve performance.
+Read more about using AsyncPackage here: https://aka.ms/asyncpackage.
+**Visual Studio 2019 shows a warning**

 # Version History

+## 0.9.0
+**2019-06-01**

+- [x] Feature: Switched to AsyncPackage to avoid warning in Visual Studio 2019
+- [x] Feature: Supports a separate deployment path for each startup project via PROJECTNAME.VSMonoDebugger.config in the project folder

 ## 0.8.0
 **2019-05-05**